hunterBhough/code-graph-rag/docs/VISION.md

 **3. Complementary, not competitive**
 - seekr: "Find code similar to this authentication pattern"
 - docwell: "Search our architecture docs for auth strategy"
-- code-graph-rag: "Show me all functions that call verify_token"
+- weavr: "Show me all functions that call verify_token"

 **4. Multiple indexing targets**
 - Index working project for active development